Your Day on the River

 You are dressed and ready to go.
 Vulcanized rubber chest-high waders, your favorite college t-shirt with the sleeves cut off, and a woefully floppy hat.
 Warrior.

 You spend the next three hours in front of the bathroom mirror alternately practicing your fly casting sans rod or reel and your meet and greet skills.
-Nine cups of coffee later, it’s go-time.
+Nice cups of coffee later, it's go-time.

 When you return, you spot Godard Abel.
 Time to practice the magic.
 You boldly walk right up to him, give him a Trumpian handshake, and regale him with tales of your company's successes.
 When you finally take a breath, your pseudo-Abel reveals he's the bellman and asks if you have any need for a recent Liberal Arts grad at your company.
 You mumble incoherently and walk away.